 Laravel's request and response objects extend the Symfony HTTP Request classes, so we'll cover Symfony's classes and what Laravel adds.

 Laravel's service container (also know as the "Inversion of Control" container) is the glue that holds everything together.
 Learn in depth how it works.

-It's easy to use PHPUnit to drive your unit tests, integration tests, application tests, or whatever else you'd like.
+It's easy to use PHPUnit and Dusk to drive your unit tests, integration tests, application tests, or whatever else you'd like.
 Learn about how to test framework components, too.

 Many developers use Laravel to write RESTful JSON APIs; learn about the tools Laravel offers out of the box for API development, and some common practices.

 Laravel provides simple, consistent APIs to storage media like cache, session, cloud storage, and more.
 We'll cover how they're similar, and how they differ.

 Mail and notifications